ajponte/NFLPlayerSentiments/README.md

 Giving credit where it's due:
 -----------------------------
 + I used a Twitter wrapper API to gather the Tweets.
-+ The idea of assigning word sentiments arose during one of U.C.
++ The idea of assigning words sentiment values arose during one of U.C.
 Berkeley's CS61a projects.

 To be done at some point in the near future: